 That is why you will find Blue cedars at the 7th tee, Lebanese cedars behind the 15th green and Copper beeches near the 16th hole.
 It is hardly surprising then, when you add this selection of trees to the many sycamores, firs and pines on the estate, that the O’Meara course is classed as a parkland track.

 Tyrconnel Tower overlooks the course and can be viewed from eleven holes.
-Coincidentally, the same number of holes are designed such that they favour those who can play a right to left draw – just like the trademark shot of the architect!
+Coincidentally, the same number of holes are designed such that they favour those who can shape the ball from right to left – just like the architect's trademark shot.

 Holes are routed over gently undulating landscape but the best are kept until (almost) last with Carton’s own “Amen Corner” from the 14th to the 16th down beside the meandering River Rye.